hyperlabs-finance/hyperbase/README.md

 ## What is Hyperbase?

-Hyperbase is a lightweight multi-factor smart contract account that enables users to hold digital assets and participate in identity driven interactions.
-Instead of expecting newcomers to educate themselves on security best practices, Hyperbase is secure by design.
-High-risk decisions are safeguarded by multi-factor authentication, either requiring the approval of multiple devices or further, requiring the approval of multiple team members.
+Hyperbase is a lightweight multi-factor smart contract that enables users to hold digital assets and participate in identity driven interactions.
+Instead of expecting newcomers to educate themselves on security best practices Hyperbase is secure by design.
+High-risk decisions are safeguarded by multi-factor authentication, either requiring the approval of multiple devices or further the approval of multiple team members.

+Associated with Hyperbase accounts is the Hyperbase identity suite, a series of tools for creating digital identities.
+Using claims, signed attestations asserting that an account has some attribute or attributes, users can build digital identities that allow them to automate their compliance checks and participate in credential-based interactions opening the door to a world of regulated assets.

 ## Hyperbase